DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/07-midterm-project/README.md

 * Deadline: 10 November (Wednesday), 12:00 (noon) CET.
 After that, the form will be closed.

+### FAQ

+**Q**: Do I have to run the code and make sure it works?

+> It's recommended that you do that, but you don't _have_ to do it.

+**Q**: What if I see an error?
+What if I run something and it doesn't work?

+> But if you spot an error somewhere and you see that the code clearly doesn't work, then you
+> give 0 points to the respective criterium.
+E.g. if you see an error in Dockerfile,
+> then you give 0 points to the "containerization" dimension.

+**Q**: Somebody submitted a project they did as a part of some other course.
+What to do?

+> That's not good, but we didn't explicitly say it's not allowed.
+We'll change that for the next project,
+> but for the midterm project, you can evaluate it as if it was specifically made for this course.

+**Q**: Somebody just copied a Kaggle Kernel (or some other publicly available project) and submitted this as their project.

+> That's definitely not good.
+For the next project, we'll have an explicit policy that forbids
+> doing it.
+For this project, you should evaluate the copied parts as 0.
+For example,
+> if the model trianing part was copied, but the deployment wasn't, the model training part gets 0
+> points, but the model deployment part gets the points.

 ## Office Hours

 We discussed the project in detail in three office hours sessions